A new development could soon

 As with any

-, it'll likely be years before metalenses make their way to
+new technology, it'll likely be years before metalenses make their way to

 consumer devices.
 Though, their potential is evident.
 Combined with even